NannyML/nannyml/docs/quick.rst

 .. image:: ./_static/quick-start-univariate-distribution.svg

-The age distribution has strongly shifted towards younger people (around 18 years old).
-In the education level feature one of the categories has doubled its relative frequency in the performance drop chunks.
-Since plots in the notebook are interactive (thery're not in the docs though) they allow for value checking by hovering over the corresponding sections in the stacked-bar plot.
-The category of interest is encoded :ref:`with value 19<dataset-real-world-ma-employment>`, which corresponds to people with
-*1 or more years of college credit, no degree*.
+Distribution changes in the chunks of interest are significant.
+The age has strongly shifted towards younger people (around 18 years old).
+In the education level feature one of the categories has doubled its relative frequency.
+Since plots are interactive when run in the notebook they allow to check corresponding values in the bar plots.
+The category which frequency has increased is encoded :ref:`with value 19<dataset-real-world-ma-employment>`, which corresponds to people with *1 or more years of college credit, no degree*.
 It is likely that during the investigated period, there was a significant survey conducted at colleges and universities.